cpq/embedded-network-programming-guide/README.md

 Layer 1: **Driver layer**, only reads and writes frames from/to network hardware
 Layer 2: **TCP/IP stack**, parses protocol headers and handles IP and TCP/UDP
-Layer 3: **Network Library**, parses application protocols like MQTT or HTTP
+Layer 3: **Network Library**, parses application protocols like DNS, MQTT, HTTP
 Layer 4: **Application**, is made by you, firmware developer